rdi-berkeley/zkp-web3-hackathon/_tracks/benchmarking_track.md

     <p>There are many implementations of SNARKs that we intend to include in the zk-Harness.
 Hence, we encourage hackathon participants of the benchmarking track to integrate novel libraries that are not yet supported in the initial version of zk-Harness to support a holistic comparison of heterogeneous SNARK implementations.</p>
     <ol>
         <li>Choose a framework to integrate (e.g. arkworks / plonky2 / jellyfish)</li>
-        <li>Support the data loading of configuration files</li>
+        <li>Support the data loading of configuration files in the "Config Reader"</li>
         <li>Configure the framework behavior based on the configuration file</li>
-        <li>Generate logs for a specified logging format (see logging formats <a href="https://github.com/tumberger/zk-compilers/tree/main/tutorials/logs">here</a>)</li>
+        <li>Generate logs for a specified logging format (see logging formats <a href="https://github.com/zkCollective/zk-Harness/tree/main/tutorials/logs">here</a>)</li>
         <li>Integrate the logs in the frontend implementation</li>
         <li>Create a pull request to integrate the implemented ZKP-framework in the zk-Harness and display the evaluation results on the public website.</li>
     </ol>
-    <p>You can find the detailed description on how to add a new library <a href="https://github.com/tumberger/zk-compilers/tree/main/tutorials">here</a>.
-You can find the standardized, cross framework, log format which is consumed by the log analyzer <a href="https://github.com/tumberger/zk-compilers/tree/main/tutorials/logs">here</a> and the description of the generic config files <a href="https://github.com/tumberger/zk-compilers/tree/main/tutorials/config">here</a>.
+    <p>You can find the detailed description on how to add a new library <a href="https://github.com/zkCollective/zk-Harness/tree/main/tutorials">here</a>.
+You can find the standardized, cross framework, log format which is consumed by the log analyzer <a href="https://github.com/zkCollective/zk-Harness/tree/main/tutorials/logs">here</a> and the description of the generic config files <a href="https://github.com/zkCollective/zk-Harness/tree/main/tutorials/config">here</a>.
 To fully integrate a framework, you’ll need to adapt the config reader to invoke your benchmarking script and adapt the log analyzer to display your benchmarks on the webpage.
 The minimal integration of a new ZKP-framework in the zk-Harness should provide a “toy example” circuit.</p>

     <h2>Designated Tasks:</h2>
     <p>Integrate one or more of the following libraries into the zk-Harness:</p>